Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Rs 500

-Large & Mid Cap, Mid Cap, Multi Cap and Small Cap Funds
+Large and Mid Cap, Mid Cap, Multi Cap and Small Cap Funds

 What is striking across these four categories is that the Rs 100 minimum is not confined to the larger, safer funds.
 Axis Midcap, HDFC Mid Cap, Edelweiss Mid Cap, Tata Mid Cap, and DSP Midcap all offer entry at Rs 100.
 In the Small Cap segment, which demands the longest investment horizon and highest risk tolerance, fund houses such as Nippon India, HDFC, Tata, Bandhan, Invesco, Edelweiss, Axis, Sundaram, Kotak, ICICI Prudential, DSP, and Aditya Birla Sun Life all accept SIPs from Rs 100.
 The category with the highest SIP minimums in this group is, perhaps counterintuitively, the Multi Cap category, where Quant maintains a Rs 1,000 floor.